 When we are unhealthy, overweight, or just unhappy with our bodies, we tend to focus all of our energy on pushing food away.
 But this tactic only serves to heighten tension and anxiety.
 By embracing food instead, we relieve the tension and are able to restore our relationship with our food and our bodies.
 We can then live in peace, without either depriving ourselves or overeating.
 Finally.

-Huge thanks to Kelsey for allowing me to share her story.
+Congratulations Kelsey on becoming a foodist, and thanks again for allowing me to share your story.